- Links Disclaimer

 As noted above, the Council on Children and Families does not collect any personal information about you through this website unless you provide that information voluntarily by sending an e-mail, responding to a survey, or completing an on-line form.
 You may choose not to send us an e-mail, respond to a survey, or complete an on-line form, and always have the option to respond through use of regular mail.
 While your choice not to participate in these activities may limit your ability to receive specific services or products through this website, it will not normally have an impact on your ability to take advantage of other features of the website, including browsing or downloading most publicly available information.

 The collection of information through this website and the disclosure of that information are subject to the provisions of the Internet Security and Privacy Act.
 The Council on Children and Families will only collect personal information through this website or disclose personal information collected through this website if the user has consented to the collection or disclosure of such personal information.

-However, the Council on Children and Families may collect or disclose personal information without consent if the collection or disclosure is: (1) necessary to perform the statutory duties of the Council on Children and Families, or necessary for the Council on Children and Families to operate a program authorized by law, or authorized by state or federal statute or regulation; (2) made pursuant to a court order or by law; (3) for the purpose of validating the identity of the user; or (4) of information to be used solely for statistical purposes that is in a form that cannot be used to identify any particular person.
+However, the Council on Children and Families may collect or disclose personal information without consent if the collection or disclosure is: (1) necessary to perform the statutory duties of the Council on Children and Families or necessary for the Council on Children and Families to operate a program authorized by law or authorized by state or federal statute or regulation; (2) made pursuant to a court order or by law; (3) to validate the identity of the user; or (4) solely for statistical purposes that is in a form that cannot be used to identify any particular person.

 Further, the disclosure of information, including personal information, collected through this website is subject to the provisions of the Freedom of Information Law and the Personal Privacy Protection Law.